ohhsodead/FileMasta/README.md

 Contributions are highly welcome, however, except for very small changes, kindly file an issue and let's have a discussion before you open a pull request.

-Have a server you'd like to share?
-We've curated a huge collection of public servers being hosted across the web, so it's really simple to keep the list updated as more are discovered.
-Read more information on contributing [here](https://github.com/HerbL27/FileMasta/blob/master/data/README.md)

 ## Frequently Asked Questions
 ### Is this application secure?
 Yes.
 All communications between our servers (Using Dropbox & GitHub) and your client is 100% secure.
+No connections are made to the host of the files, unless specifically downloaded by you.

 ### How do you handle my privacy?
 We don't use cookies, store sessions, userid's or IP addresses.